lux4rd0/homeassistant/config/scripts/weatherflow/readme.md

     - precip_probability
     - precip_probability_icon

-Requires a hour parameter to be passed to the script.
+Requires an hour parameter to be passed to the script.
 *For example (the 8th hour, index starts at 0):*

     bash /config/scripts/weatherflow/weatherflow_forecast_hourly.sh 7